|| School of Computer and Communication Sciences

 most common databases in genomics and proteomics.

-Moret will retire (after over 36 years as a faculty member, first at the
+Moret will retire (after 36.5 years as a faculty member, first at the

 University of New Mexico, then at EPFL).